oracle-quickstart/oci-management-agent/deployment/ansible-playbooks/README.md

 - The -kK option is the shorthand of --ask-pass and  --ask-become-pass

 - SSH password: The ssh user password<br>
-- BECOME password[defaults to SSH password]: The password to become the root.
+- BECOME password[defaults to SSH password]: The password to become the root user.

 <br/><br/>